 The amount of annual leave will be defined in your terms and conditions of employment and, for hospital doctors, this is also defined in the national terms and conditions of service for the grade.
+Full-time hospital doctors are also entitled to 8 days of public holiday and 2 days statutory holiday or days in lieu thereof.
+The two statutory days may, by local agreement, be converted to a period of annual leave.

 Hospital doctors - the table below summarises annual leave arrangements: